 If the stock hit $80, the buy price would be $84.

 But as shares start to rebound and the bulls come back, that low of $80 becomes the “best price.”
 It’s what controls the stop, which now doesn’t move.

 So as the price rises to $81… then $82… then $83, the buy order remains at $84.

-When the stock hits $84, it will have risen 5% from its lows and you’ll know it’s likely in the midst of a recovery.
-You can jump in and ride the stock all the way back up to $100 per share… where we’ll likely say something to get ourselves in trouble again.
+When the stock hits $84, it will have risen 5% from its lows, and you’ll know it’s likely in the midst of a recovery.
+You can jump in and ride the stock all the way back up to $100 per share… at which point we’ll likely say something to get ourselves in trouble again.